tkaryadis/squery-spark/README.md

 # Rationale

-SQL is a domain specific language, not a general programming language
+SQL is domain specific language for the relational model.
+Its not a general programming language and not a functional programming language that we need for more general data processing with arrays/maps etc

-Python/Scala/Java are general programming languages, but not domain specific languages
+Python/Scala are general programming languages but they are not domain specific languages, they are powerful but verbose as query languages.

-Clojure can do both, in simple way, simpler than all alternatives.
+Clojure can be both, in simple way, simpler than all alternatives.

 **Clojure is used because**
 1. using Clojure macros, we can make a DSL